LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/EnhancedManagerWorkspace/new-agent-manager-experience.md

 ### Viewing a conversation transcript
 The Conversation widget in the workspace was designed for skimming through lists of conversations.
 If you’d like to read any conversation as it happens in real time, you can do so by clicking on the consumer name in this list.

-Once you click on a visitors name, the All Connections list within the agent workspace will open, automatically displaying the selected conversation:
+Once you click on a visitors name, the All Conversations list within the agent workspace will open, automatically displaying the selected conversation:

 To go back to view additional conversations - you have two options:
 1. Click the ‘list view’ on the right corner to see the full list (remove filters to view complete list)